stephaneworkspace/astrology/README.md

 Using swissephem c library by Astrodienst AG by Dieter Koch and Alois Treindl (https://www.astro.com/ftp/swisseph/)

-The source code is released under an MIT License, which allows it to be used also on commercial projects.
+The source code is released under an CC License, which allows it to be used also on commercial projects.
 This software uses the swiss ephemeris which is licensed GPL.